astrochart/astrochart.github.io/wiki/about.md

 Advisor and mentor

-Libby is a PhD student at ASU.
-She advises undergraduates and is the main contact at ASU.
+Libby is a postdoctoral fellow at McGill University, and the main contact at McGill for the project.

 {:style="clear: left"}